 If you haven’t made all your payments, you can make your IRS payment online through the electronic federal tax payment system or through IRS Direct Pay.
 You can also mail payments to the IRS payment address listed on your notice.

 The IRS will accept an offer in compromise under certain circumstances.
 The three conditions are:

-Generally, the filing fee is $186.
-If you’re making the offer based on doubt that you owe the money, however, or if your income is less than 250% of the poverty level, the filing fee is waived.
+Generally, the filing fee is $205 if you’re making the offer based on the amount that you owe.
+However, if your income is less than 250% of the poverty level, the filing fee is waived.